Kamehameha I: Paternity and family history

-Kamehameha (known as Paiea at birth), was born to Kekuʻiapoiwa II, the niece of Alapainui, the usurping ruler of Hawaii Island who had killed the two legitimate heirs of Keaweʻīkekahialiʻiokamoku during civil war.
+Kamehameha (known as Paiʻea at birth), was born to Kekuʻiapoiwa II, the niece of Alapainui, the usurping ruler of Hawaii Island who had killed the two legitimate heirs of Keaweʻīkekahialiʻiokamoku during civil war.
 By most accounts he was born in Ainakea, Kohala, Hawaii.
 His father was Keōua Kalanikupuapa'ikalaninui; however, Native Hawaiian historian Samuel Kamakau says that Maui monarch Kahekili II had hānai adopted (traditional, informal adoption) Kamehameha at birth, as was the custom of the time.
-Kamakau believes this is why Kahekili II is often referred to as Kamehameha's father.
+Kamakau believes this is why Kahekili II is often referred to as Kamehameha's father and his baby hawk.
 The author also says that Kameʻeiamoku told Kamehameha I that he was the son of Kahekili II, saying, "I have something to tell you: Ka-hekili was your father, you were not Keoua's son.
 Here are the tokens that you are the son of Ka-hekili."

-King Kalakaua wrote that these rumors are scandals and should be dismissed as the offspring of hatred and jealousies of later years.
+King Kalākaua wrote that these rumors were scandals and should be dismissed as the offspring of hatred and jealousies of later years.
 Regardless of the rumors, Kamehameha was a descendant of Keawe through his mother Kekuʻiapoiwa II; Keōua acknowledged him as his son and he is recognized as such by all the sovereigns and most genealogists.